abbiekressner/abbiekressner.github.io/kressner-cv.md

 * Thomas Bentsen, Tobias May, Abigail Anne Kressner, and Torsten Dau.
 The benefit of combining a deep neural network architecture with ideal ratio mask estimation in computational speech segregation to improve speech intelligibility, in review.

 * Thomas Bentsen, Abigail Anne Kressner, Torsten Dau, and Tobias May.
-The impact of exploiting spectro-temporal context in computational speech segregation, in press.
+The impact of exploiting spectro-temporal context in computational speech segregation.
+Journal of the Acoustical Society of America, in press.

 * Abigail Anne Kressner, Tobias May, and Christopher John Rozell.
 Outcome measures based on classification performance fail to predict the intelligibility of binary-masked speech.
 Journal of the Acoustical Society of America, 139(6):3033-3036, June 2016. [[paper](http://dx.doi.org/10.1121/1.4952439)]